KTH/devops-course/contributions/essay/viktorme-dljungg/README.md

 ## Description

-We will research different architectural patterns in the context of the modern cloud.
-More specifically, there are trade-offs associated with Monolith, Distributed Monolith and Microservice approaches.
-Our essay aims describe challenges with each pattern and also provide a discussion for when each pattern may be a good choice.
-E.g., microservices is a hot topic that many see as the "gold-standard" architectural pattern.
-We dig deeper to see if this is always the case and whether the more traditional Monolith could remain viable.
+We introduce the concept of different architectural patterns in the context of the modern cloud.
+We briefly describe trade-offs associated with Monolith, Distributed Monolith and Microservice approaches.
+We examine the cost and challenges of migrating an existing monolith to a microservice architecture.
+We describe proven migration patterns that have been used for successful architecture migrations in the past.
+Finally, we discuss things that need to go into consideration when weighing the pros and cons of migrating from monolith to microservies.

 **Relevance**

-It is relatively easy to see that the choice of architectural pattern directly impacts an organizations requirements for DevOps maturity.
-A monolith will tend to require less DevOps maturity while deploying and orchestrating microservices likely requires more.
+Microservices is a hot topic that many see as the "gold-standard" architectural pattern.
+We investigate this notion to see if this is always the case and whether the more traditional Monolith could remain viable.
+In particular, many projects start out as monoliths and then transition into microservices - researching how and when to successfully transition is extremely relevant from a professional standpoint.